noodlecollie/calliper-osg/README.md

 * Make or Visual Studio, depending on your platform.
 * Python 3, if you wish to use the build helper scripts (recommended).

+Other depdendencies are included as Git submodules.
+Run `git submodule init` and `git submodule update` after cloning to initialise them.

 Compiling
 =========